plabayo/learn-rust-101/README.md

 13. What's an atomic?
 What kind of atomics are there?
 How do they work under the hood?
 14. How does Rust achieve thread safety?
 15. What's Memory Ordering?
 What's the Memory Model?
 What types are there?
 Which ones can you use?
-16. What is Aquire and Release?
+16. What is Acquire and Release?
 What is this an example of?
 17. When we talk about a "happens-before relationship".
 What do we mean with it?
 Why is it important?
 18. What is caching in context of your CPU?
 How does it affect us?
 What can we do about it?